Chana Masala

 • Place a large pot over medium heat.
 Once hot add oil, cinnamon, bay leaf, cardamom, and cloves.
 Cook until the oil starts sizzling.
 Add onion paste and sauté for five minutes.

-• Add chickpeas, along with the water, cover the pot, and cook for 15 minutes on medium heat, stirring occasionally.
+• Add the chickpeas, along with the water, cover the pot, and cook for 15 minutes on medium heat, stirring occasionally.

 • Once the mixture has thickened, remove it from the heat and serve with some lemon juice along with rice, sprinkled with fresh coriander.